genomicsclass/leanpub/manuscript/getting_started_exercises.md

 download(url, destfile=filename)
 ```
 A>
 A>1.
-Read in the file `femaleMiceWeights.csv` and report the body weight of the mouse in the exact name of the column containing the weights
+Read in the file `femaleMiceWeights.csv` and report the body weight of the mouse in the exact name of the column containing the weights:
 A>
 A>
 A>